ajcwebdev/ryan-gpt/done/2023/2023-10-28-dive-into-solid-tauri-watila-fassina-part-02.md

 coverImage: "https://i.ytimg.com/vi/yLjqh6dKdBc/maxresdefault.jpg"
 ---

+## Episode Description

+A wide-ranging conversation touching on SolidJS, Tauri, Rust tooling, and broader JavaScript framework trends, spanning everything from performance insights to development workflows.

+## Episode Summary

+This transcript features an extensive multi-hour discussion that focuses on web development, desktop applications, and the interplay of emerging technologies.
+Early on, the speakers highlight Tauri’s ability to run efficiently without bundling an entire browser, describing how Rust powers the backend and the native system’s webview presents the frontend.
+As the conversation progresses, they address SolidJS’s signal-based reactivity, contrasting it with other approaches like virtual DOM and exploring its suitability for projects on different platforms.
+The participants also revisit the evolution of frameworks such as React and Next.js, examining server components, routing solutions, and performance benchmarks.
+In the later stages, they provide detailed commentary on various ecosystem releases—including Astro’s partial rendering and Next 14’s features—while reflecting on community discussions around micro frontends, web components, and framework adoption at large.
+Their extensive technical exploration underscores both the excitement and complexity of building modern apps, ultimately affirming the importance of flexible, efficient tools that empower developers to handle an ever-growing range of scenarios.

+## Chapters

 ### 2:24:00 — Handling Directory Removal and Confirm Dialogs

 Progressing with the example, the host adds code to confirm the deletion of node_modules.
 They integrate Tauri’s confirm dialog API, combining it with a conditional check of whether the folder truly exists.
 Once confirmed, a Tauri command removes the folder, and the Solid UI reacts to the success.
 The pair highlight how everything remains typed and verified, from Rust’s robust checks to auto-generated TypeScript definitions.